delta-io/delta-sharing/README.md

 pip install delta-sharing
 ```

+If you are using [Databricks Runtime](https://docs.databricks.com/runtime/dbr.html), you can follow [Databricks Libraries doc](https://docs.databricks.com/libraries/index.html) to install the library on your clusters.

 ## Get the share profile file

 The first step to read shared Delta tables is getting [a profile file](#profile-file-format) from your share provider.
 The Delta Sharing library will need this file to access the shared tables.

 We also host an open Delta Sharing Server with open datasets.
-You can download the profile file to access it [here](https://sharing.delta.io/open-profile.share), or use `https://sharing.delta.io/open-profile.share` as the profile file path directly in your code.
+You can download the profile file to access it [here](https://sharing.delta.io/open-profile.share).

 ## Usages